pyvideo/richard/docs/admin/install.rst

 ..
 Note::

-   richard is pretty new and is under heavy development.
-As such, the documentation for it sucks and the installation guide may have as much of a chance of helping you install richard as it does helping you make a quiche.
+   richard is not heavily used.
+As such the documentation is probably lacking and the installation guide may have as much of a chance of helping you install richard as it does helping you make a quiche.

-   I'm really sorry about that, but I'm still bootstrapping the project.
+   I'm really sorry about that.

-   If you have thoughts on better instructions, let us know on the irc channel or write up an issue in the tracker.
+   If you have any problems or want to contribute fixes, open up an `issue on GitHub <https://github.com/willkg/richard/issues>`_ or talk to us on irc.
 See the :doc:`Contributor's Guide <../index>` for more details.

 .. contents::